curl/curl/docs/CONTRIBUTE.md

 When you adjust your pull requests after review, consider squashing the commits so that we can review the full updated version more easily.

+A pull request sent to the project might get labeled `needs-votes` by a project maintainer.
+This label means that in addition to meeting all other checks and qualifications this pull request must also receive more "votes" of user support.
+More signs that people want this to happen.
+It could be in the form of messages saying so, or thumbs-up reactions on GitHub.

 ### Making quality patches

 Make the patch against as recent source versions as possible.